AlexanderBiba/esp32-dotmatrix-wifi-clock/README.md

 ## Web UI Control Interface

 The Digital Weather Clock includes a web-based user interface to control and configure various settings.
-This interface can be accessed through a browser by navigating to the ESP32's IP address on your local network.
-Below are the features and settings available through the Web UI:
+This interface can be accessed through a browser by navigating to http://digiclk.local/ or the ESP32's IP address on your local network.
+Settings available through the Web UI:

 ### Features